atthoriqpp/data_science_portfolio/README.md

 # Data Science Portfolio
 Data analytics project repository for data science skill development.
-Portfolios are presented as Jupyter Notebooks and visually pleasing PDFs.
-To run the notebooks in your own environment, use the `requirements.txt` file in each project folder.
+Portfolios are presented as Jupyter Notebooks/SQL Query Files and visually pleasing PDFs.
+Use the `requirements.txt` file in each project folder to run the notebooks in your environment.

 ## About me
 A driven business administration graduate with a passion for data science.
 Recently completed Rakamin Academy's Data Science Bootcamp and was awarded the runner-up spot for Best Final Project Team.
 Proficient in Python, SQL, and Looker Studio, he is always eager to expand his knowledge in the dynamic field of data science.

-Prior to his data science journey, he demonstrated his entrepreneurial skills by launching his own coffee shop business in 2019 and later contributed to a 20% increase in clients during his time at GOODVIBES Creative.
+Before his data science journey, he demonstrated his entrepreneurial skills by launching his coffee shop business in 2019.
+He later contributed to a 20% increase in clients at GOODVIBES Creative.

 Now, he seeks opportunities to apply his data science expertise to real-world scenarios, empowering companies to make informed decisions driven by data insights.